Will balanced hormones stop the monthly torture? Is this your cure for migraine headache?

 There are many forms of testosterone available: oral supplements, injections, cream, gel and transdermal patch.

-A word of caution ladies.
-The body can convert DHEA to testosterone when it’s needed.
-So if you are also restoring your DHEA levels using supplementation already, get your doctor to help you monitor all of that.
+A word of caution though... your body can convert DHEA to testosterone when it’s needed.
+So, if you are also restoring your DHEA levels using supplementation already, get your doctor to help you monitor all of that.

-This has been a general overview, but you can see that there are more hormones to balance than just our estrogens.
-What hormone balancing measures have you tried and found your cure for migraine headache?
-Let us know in the Facebook comments box below.
+This has been a general overview, but you can see that there are more hormones to balance than just your estrogens.

 I know you know what I mean.